-This booklet guides you on how to use and maintain your new hearing aid.
-Ensure you read this booklet carefully, including the Warnings section.
-This will help you get the most benefit from your hearing aid.
+This booklet gives you guidance on how to use and maintain your new hearing aid.
+Please read the booklet carefully, including the Warnings section.
+This will help you to get the most out of your new hearing aid.

-Your hearing care professional has adjusted the hearing aids to meet your needs.
+Your hearing care professional has adjusted the hearing aid to meet your needs.
 If you have additional questions, contact your hearing care professional.

 A hearing care professional (hearing aid professional, audiologist, ENT (ear, nose and throat) doctor, and hearing aid dispenser) is a person who is appropriately educated and has proven competency in professionally assessing hearing, selecting, fitting, and delivering hearing instruments and rehabilitation care to persons with hearing loss.
-The education of the hearing care professional is in accordance with national or regional regulations.